commanded/commanded-extreme-adapter/README.md

       max_attempts: :infinity
     ```

-4. Configure the `commanded_extreme_adapter` to specify a stream prefix to be used by all Commanded event streams:
+4. Configure the `commanded_extreme_adapter` to specify the JSON serializer and a stream prefix to be used by all Commanded event streams:

     ```elixir
     config :commanded_extreme_adapter,
+      serializer: Commanded.Serialization.JsonSerializer,
       stream_prefix: "commandeddev"
     ```